-“Even an elite trained athlete, who has high absolute muscle strength will still experience a decline with age,” says study author Dr. Joe Chakkalakal, an assistant professor of orthopaedics, in a university press release.
+“Even an elite trained athlete, who has high absolute muscle strength will still experience a decline with age,” says study author Dr. Joe Chakkalakal, an assistant professor of orthopedics, in a university press release.

 The research gives stem cells a new role in maintaining muscle mass by bringing forth the notion that all adults have a pool of the cells in their muscle tissue that responds to injury or exercise, allowing the muscle to repair itself or grow.